neoslashnet/cert_search_app/README.md

 ## 🚀 About the Project

 This project was created to help users search for various cybersecurity certifications and explore relevant information about each.
-Inspired by the popular Security Certification Roadmap, it’s designed to be simple, sleek, and beginner-friendly.
+Inspired by the Security Certification Roadmap, it’s designed to be simple, sleek, and beginner-friendly.
 This was also my introduction to web development with Flask!

 ## 🖥️ Features